-Client sends a discovery (DHCPDiscover) broadcast message looking for a DHCP server.
+The client sends a discovery (DHCPDiscover) broadcast message looking for a DHCP server.

-Client accepts the offer by broadcasting a request (DHCPRequest) message back to the DHCP server.
+The client accepts the offer by broadcasting a request (DHCPRequest) message back to the DHCP server.

 In a typical deployment client and DHCP server don’t exist in the same layer 2 domain; there will be multiple layer 3 hops between them.
 Now, as you noticed the DHCP (DORA) messages are all broadcast messages.
-So how will the client communicate with DHCP server and vice versa?
+So how will the client communicate with the DHCP server and vice versa?

-Typically, a client is connected to a switch; the switch can act a DHCP relay agent.
+Typically, a client is connected to a switch; the switch can act as a DHCP relay agent.
 A DHCP relay agent receives DHCP messages from the client and sends it to the DHCP server configured on the switch on behalf of the client as a unicast message using the “giaddr” (Gateway IP Address) filed.